yehwang1/Mixify/README.md

 # Mixify

-A Spotify playlist generating application, designed with the intent of helping friends and family create designated playlists for gatherings and trips.
+Mixify is a Spotify playlist generating application, designed with the intent of helping friends and family create designated playlists for gatherings and trips.

 Have you ever wanted to create a playlist, mixtape, or CD for your family or friends while going on a trip?
 One that you could all listen to in the car and enjoy equally together?